 Many highly retentive apps let people connect with their friends in order to enable shared in-app experiences.
 Facebook Login lets you know which of your app's users are also friends on Facebook so you can build value by connecting people together.

 Developers who have implemented Facebook Login in their apps have seen dramatic increases in the number of people logging into their apps, higher levels of engagement, and continuing increases in the number of people using Facebook Login.
-For details, see Case Studies.
+For details, see Success Stories.

 For example, Saavn, a digital music service, experienced 65% higher engagement from people using Facebook Login, 3 times as many shares from people using Facebook Login, and 15 times as many visitors coming from Facebook.
 Skyscanner, an app for finding flights, hotels, and car rentals, has experienced a 100% increase in the number of people using Facebook Login to access the app.